AshecOne/ashecone/README.md

 # Hi there, I'm AshecOne! 👋

 I'm a fullstack web developer who recently completed a bootcamp at Purwadhika Job Connector Fullstack Web Development.
 I'm passionate about learning and growing in the world of software development.
+I have also completed the Data Analyst course on DataCamp, where I gained valuable skills in data analysis.

 ## 🛠 Tech Stack